Non-perturbative guiding center model for magnetized plasmas

-As a particle moves through phase space its footpoint traces an image curve on $\Sigma$.
-Because the Lorentz force equations of motion are $U(1)$-invariant by hypothesis that image curve is a streamline for a uniquely defined vector field on $\Sigma$, $X_\Sigma = \dot{\bm{X}}\cdot\partial_{\bm{X}} + \dot{u}\,\partial_u + \dot{r}\,\partial_r$. {See Theorem 1 in supplementary material.} We refer to $X_\Sigma$ as the footpoint flow field.
-By identifying $\Sigma$ with the space of $U(1)$-orbits we identify footpoint dynamics with $U(1)$-orbit dynamics as a byproduct.
-Thus, the components of the footpoint flow field define the non-perturbative guiding center equations of motion.
-We identify explicit formulas for these components involving only $\mathcal{J}$, $\bm{B}$, and the unit vectors $\bm{e}_1,\bm{e}_2$ as follows.
+As a particle moves through phase space its footpoint traces a curve on $\Sigma$.
+Because the Lorentz force equations of motion are $U(1)$-invariant by hypothesis that curve is a streamline for a uniquely defined vector field on $\Sigma$ that we call the footpoint flow field, $X_\Sigma = \dot{\bm{X}}\cdot\partial_{\bm{X}} + \dot{u}\,\partial_u + \dot{r}\,\partial_r$. { For a proof, see Theorem 1 in supplementary material.} The components of the footpoint flow field define our non-perturbative guiding center equations of motion.
+We identify explicit formulas for these components involving only $\mathcal{J}$, $\bm{B}$, and the unit vectors $\bm{e}_1,\bm{e}_2$ as follows. { See Figure 1 in the supplementary material for an illustration of the phase space geometry of footpoint flow}.